 Integrating customer analytics with marketing-related intelligence yields greater benefits for category management.
-The complimentary analytics help you more accurately answer questions about which products are selling the least and cost the most, who is buying these products, and whether there is a substitute item.
-It helps discover which categories and SKUs have the best growth potential.
-It reduces the level of risk for new product launches by easily segmenting market data, forecasting new product performance, and analyzing a new product's profitability and its impact on category revenue.
+When integrated, the analytics help you answer questions about which products are selling the least and cost the most, who is buying these products, and whether there is a substitute item.
+They can help you discover which categories and SKUs have the best growth potential.
+And they can reduce the level of risk for new product launches by easily segmenting market data, forecasting new product performance, and analyzing a new product's profitability and its impact on category revenue.